 Momma Goose is never too far way and always on the alert, ready to repel threats if necessary.
 If by chance a person gets too close to her young, she’ll rear her head up, open her bill and hiss loudly.
 If, while in this mode, she starts to spread her wings and move toward you, it’s a good time to be someplace else!

-This young squirrel was orphaned when a utility company
+This young squirrel was orphaned when a utility company downed the tree its family called home. |

-Squirrels have two litters a year, the first taking place approximately sometime between February and April while the second occurs in August and September.
+August and September.
 Interesting tidbit; they are one of the few mammals that can climb down a tree head first.

-Gen. 1:24 - Then God said, “Let the earth bring forth living creatures…….and it was so.”
+God said, “Let the earth bring forth living creatures…….and it was so.”

-Until next time
+next time

-Jim & Claudia
+& Claudia

 No comments: